wasiejen/Free-Snap-Tap/README.md

   - comment out some keys `..., h , #e, l, #l, o,... -> hlo`
   - comment after key sequence `a,d # sidestepping tap group`
 - reverse now marked with `!` instead of `#` (used now for commenting)
-- option to supress key events via key group (with 2 keys only)
+- option to suppress key events via key group (with 2 keys only)
   - `-n, suppress` -> n press will be suppressed, n release still be send

 **V0.8.0**

-Tested on new VAC policy and working so far without being kicked for input automatization.
+Tested on new VAC policy and working so far without being kicked for input automation.
-Use delay of at least 5 ms, better a more to be on the save side and do not spam snap tap extremly often in 2 seconds or you will still be kicked. ;-)
+Use delay of at least 5 ms, better a more to be on the save side and do not spam snap tap extremely often in 2 seconds or you will still be kicked. ;-)

 - NEW: updated random delay and crossover to tap_groups to simulate a more natural (or harder to detect) way to use snap tap
   - works with the new policy of Valve Anti Cheat (VAC)